RumeelHussain/CoreDAO-Docs-Updated/docs/Learn/products/btc-staking/dual-staking-guide.md

   * The minimum amount to delegate is 0.01 Bitcoin
   * In our example, we will be delegating 0.05 Bitcoin, which satisfies this requirement
 * Setting the lock time determines when your staked Bitcoin will be unlocked and available again for redemption or re-delegation.
-  * Select inside the lock time box to input values, or click on the calendar icon to select the date and click ‘OK’ to proceed.
+  * Select inside the lock time box to input values, or click on the calendar icon to select the date and click 'OK’ to proceed.
   * The default lock time is set to a month in advance.
 * Specify the network priority speed for your transaction